qiaojunfeng/w90-docs/docs/tutorials/ex3.md

 5. Run `pw.x` to generate a list of the required overlaps (written into the `silicon.nnkp` file).

-    !!! note

-        See `win` input file, no need to specify initial projections, they are chosen from the pseudo-atomic orbitals inside the `ext_proj/Si.dat` file.

     ```bash title="Terminal"
     wannier90.x -pp silicon
     ```